adobe/hyde-theme/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [Apache License 2.0](./LICENSE.txt).